Vice President Venkaiah Naidu honours Rajinikanth and other winners at 67th National Film Awards | Entertainment

 Naidu said he was elated with the regional films, which he addressed as the national films, dominating the winners list.

 ''The Indian film industry has made a mark for itself in various languages.
-I believe cinema has its own language which goes beyond the cultural and regional differences.
-We celebrate the Indian film industry's success because it gives us entertainment, enlightenment and encouragement,'' he added.
+I believe cinema has its own language which goes beyond the cultural and regional differences,'' he added.

 Urging filmmakers and actors to use their talent for the betterment of people and society, Naidu said cinema should generate ''positivity and happiness''.

 ''We should focus on creating cinema which is entertaining, gives us solace, some message, reduces our tension and makes us think positively.
-Positivity is the need of the hour.
 Don't be obstructive, be constructive,'' he said.

-He said films play an important role in influencing the masses and hence it is necessary for the industry people to create content which inspires people.

 ''Our film industry is seen as a soft power and has played a major role in creating brand India.
-It depends on the filmmakers how they want to showcase the country and its talent in the movies,'' the minister said, adding that he aims to take the movie watching experience to each and every corner of the country.
+It depends on the filmmakers how they want to showcase the country and its talent in the movies,'' the minister said.

-The ceremony was attended by all the winners including Rajinikath, son-in-law Dhanush who, along with Bajpayee, was given the best actor honour for ''Asuran''.
+The ceremony was attended by all the winners including Rajinikanth, son-in-law Dhanush, who, along with Bajpayee, was given the best actor honour for ''Asuran''.
 Bajpayee was awarded for his performance in ''Bhosle''.
 Rajinikanth thanked his mentor, late filmmaker K Balachander, in his speech.

 ''I'm extremely happy to receive this award...
 I dedicate this to my guru, my mentor K Balachander sir.
 I thank my brother Sathyanarayana Rao, he is a father figure in my life, for giving me great values...